-Potential for optimisation includes paying attention to lower fuel consumption when purchasing new vehicles.
-This is already being implemented, as new additions and replacements to the company fleet have to be a hybrid or a fully-electric vehicle.
+Potential for optimisation still includes paying attention to lower fuel consumption when purchasing new vehicles.
+This is already being taken into account, as new additions and replacements to the company fleet have to be a hybrid or a fully-electric vehicle.
+This company policy was implemented in 2020 and shows the first effects in 2021 where emissions for diesel were lower than in 2020, but emissions for petrol (also hybrids) went up as we exchanged older diesel cars for new petrol-hybrid and fully electric vehicles.